izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Tutorials/RemoteCompilation.md

 on the local machine, seeing the same view of the file system and so on, and files are transferred to and from the remote machine behind the scenes as necessary.

-Unreal Build Tool can use Unreal Build Accelerator with Horde to offload build tasks to connected agents, spreading the workload over multiple machines.
+**Unreal Build Tool** can use Unreal Build Accelerator with Horde to offload compilation tasks to connected agents, spreading the workload over multiple machines.

+> Note: Unreal Build Accelerator only supports Windows in Unreal Engine 5.4.
+Support for Mac and Linux are planned for a future release.

 ## Prerequisites